International Staff Songsters appear on BBC One's Songs of Praise

-Due to social distancing rules, only 13 members of the normally 30-strong ISS were allowed to be filmed by the Songs of Praise team when their four hymns.
-The Songsters were not allowed to actually sing, but had to 'mime' to tracks from their recordings while stood two metres apart from each other in the grounds of Trentham Gardens.
+Due to social distancing rules, only 13 members of the normally 30-strong ISS were allowed to be filmed by the Songs of Praise team when singing their four hymns.
+The Songsters were not allowed to actually sing, but had to 'mime' to tracks from their recordings while they were stood two metres apart from each other in the grounds of Trentham Gardens.

 Find out more on the BBC website https://www.bbc.co.uk/programmes/b006ttc5

 Sunday 23 August: feature on The Salvation Army